 The Slippery Slope of “Should”

-There are some situations when you are going to be asked if you “should” have known about a renter’s illicit activities beforehand.
-In cases like, if you know your tenant is self-employed prior to your offer of a lease, there is some misperception about whether or not that also meant that you should have expected they would be conducting that business in the rental home.
-Similarly, if your renter had been evicted for loud parties in the past, you may be held accountable since you should have checked with their previous landlord about it.
-Indeed, if you’ve completed due diligence and didn’t discover any evidence of past wrongdoings, that will boost your chances of avoiding liability.
+In the same vein, if your renter had been evicted for wild parties in the past, you may be held accountable since you should have checked with their previous landlord about it.
+By all means, if you’ve done your due diligence and didn’t actually find any evidence of past problems, that will make your chances of avoiding liability better .

 Addressing the Problem

-The specific terms and language used in the lease is an important first step toward holding your tenants accountable for any nuisance or illicit activities.
-At the same time, taking immediate and appropriate action is also critical to keeping yourself from being sued by angry neighbors.
-Screening your renters carefully is another essential part of keeping yourself out of unwelcome legal trouble, as is performing regular property evaluations.
-At Real Property Management Platinum, we do all of this for our Woodward Park property owners – and more.
-Would you like to learn more?
-Please contact us online or by phone at 559-324-9400 for more information.
+Cautiously and thoroughly screening your renters is another very important way of keeping yourself out of unwelcome legal trouble, as is fulfilling regular property evaluations.
+At Real Property Management Platinum, we do all this for our Woodward Park property owners – and more.
+Would you like to glean more information?
+Make it a point to get in touch with us online or by phone at 559-425-855

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.